Who's That Girl (1987 film): Box office

 Foley accepted the failure of the film wishing he could rewrite the script.
 He remembered when he met Madonna at a hotel lobby.
 "She just looked to me once and said, 'So it's a flop right?'
 That's the only time she ever mentioned the film.
 Even Sean also never mentioned it in front of her."
-In another article in The New York Times, Vincent Canby noted that Madonna's real personality is of a "knowing, shrewd, pragmatic young woman" failed to get portrayed in the film, becoming a possible cause of its failure.
+In another article in The New York Times, Vincent Canby noted that Madonna's real personality of a "knowing, shrewd, pragmatic young woman" failed to get portrayed in the film, becoming a possible cause of its failure.
 Author Georges Claude Guilbert believed that the comical personality of Madonna was also not accepted by the public.
 Warner Bros. decided to release the film in home media in VHS on November 11, 1987.